Searinvestments/pricing/manage_billing.md

 You can view or pay your invoices at any time.
 Each invoice is summarized by Invoice Number, Date, Invoice Type and various monetary balances.
 Invoice Types may fall into the following categories:

- *  New -- the first invoice in a series of recurring invoices.
+ *  New: The first invoice in a series of recurring invoices.
- *  Recurring -- an invoice for recurring charges that have been active on the account for more than one month.
+ *  Recurring: An invoice for recurring charges that have been active on the account for more than one month.
- *  One-Time Charge -- a one-time charge for various expenses, which might include overages.
+ *  One-Time Charge: A one-time charge for various expenses, which might include overages.
- *  Credit -- a credit from {{site.data.keyword.Bluemix_notm}} to the account balance.
+ *  Credit: A credit from {{site.data.keyword.Bluemix_notm}} to the account balance.
- *  Refund -- a refund, or reversal, for either a one-time or recurring charge.
+ *  Refund: A refund, or reversal, for either a one-time or recurring charge.

 The Invoices page also displays a billing summary for the account, which includes the current and estimated next balance, the payment method, and the last and next recurring invoice dates.
 You can view an invoice in the Control Portal or download the invoice.